rOzzy1987/EspUnoWiFi/readme.md

 ## 4. upload sketch to uno via OTA

 + Tool->Board->**Arduino Uno WiFi**
- *You can't use `Uno WiFi` features just to be able to use arduino OTA*
+ *You can't use `Uno WiFi` features, this is just to be able to upload using arduino OTA*
 + Tool->Port->Network ports->**your network device**
 + click **upload**
 + If you see the following text, the upload was successful